 1. Automate everything you can

 Manual calculations worked when you had three employees in one state.
-Now?
-Every manual step is a chance for error.
+Every manual step now is a chance for error.
 Set up automated tax payments, use payroll software that updates rates automatically, and schedule reminders for filing deadlines.
-Homebase handles withholding calculations and stays current with rate changes so you don't have to check every state website monthly.
+Homebase calculates withholding and stays current with rate changes.
+No more scrambling at the start of each new tax year.

 2. Set aside tax money immediately

-The moment you withhold taxes from paychecks, that money isn't yours anymore.
+The moment you withhold taxes from paychecks, that money isn't yours.
 Move it to a separate account immediately.
 Too many businesses use tax withholdings as temporary cash flow, then scramble when payment deadlines hit.
-That's how penalties start piling up.
+That's how penalties start.
+Federal tax deposits have strict deadlines set by the IRS, and most states have similar requirements.
+Per the IRS EFTPS guidance, late deposits carry penalties even when the underlying tax is eventually paid.

 3. Review withholdings quarterly

 Every quarter, spot-check a few employees' withholdings.
 Did someone get married?
 Have a baby?
-Move?
-These life changes affect tax calculations, but employees forget to update their forms.
+Move to a different state?
+These life changes affect tax calculations, but employees forget to update their withholding forms.
 A quarterly review catches problems before they compound all year.

 6. Build relationships with state tax offices

 When you have questions, call your state tax office.
-Real humans answer these phones, and they're usually helpful if you're trying to get things right.
-Building these relationships before you have problems makes fixing mistakes much easier.
+Real humans answer these phones, and they're usually helpful if you're trying to do things right.
+Building that relationship before you have a problem makes fixing mistakes much easier.
+A directory of all state tax agencies is available through the IRS state government websites page.

 How to calculate state tax FAQs